sarahherrmann/IP2I-Lyon-Helpers/Others/Run info bookkeeping.md

-# How to access the information of runs when not at CERN
+# How to access the information of runs
+## In data
+When at CERN simply have a look at the website ali-bookkeeping.cern.ch.

 The website ali-bookkeeping.cern.ch is not accessible when not on the CERN site, so to access it one needs to log in a CERN desktop.
 Install Remote Desktop Client